igor-gorlov/teamtalk-regsystem/workflow.md

 themselves include _helper_ scripts.
 Usually, root scripts are **never** included anywhere, and helper ones are **never** executed directly.

+## Project Structure

+-   Store templates of webpages in `/templates/` subdirectory.
+-   Store CSS stylesheets in `/styles/` subdirectory.

 ## General Rules

 -   Don't forget to update copyright records at the top of the source files whenever needed.